RESEARCH

 Role of mPOS in muscle wasting, cardiac function and neurodegeneration

-Mitochondrial abnormalities and cytosolic protein misfolding are probably the two most important hallmarks of aging and aging-associated degenerative disorders that include Parkinson's disease, amyotrophic lateral sclerosis, frontotemporal dementia, Alzheimer's disease and some subtypes of muscle atrophies.
+Mitochondrial abnormalities and cytosolic protein misfolding are probably the two most important hallmarks of aging and aging-associated degenerative disorders that include Parkinson's disease, amyotrophic lateral sclerosis, frontotemporal dementia, Alzheimer's disease and certain subtypes of muscle atrophies.
 The mPOS hypothesis provides a conceptual framework for untangling the interaction between these two ostensibly unrelated pro-degenerative pathways.
 We are interested to learn how mPOS might affect muscle mass homeostasis, cardiac function and neuronal health.